 “Joey, who’s the boss here, Joey?”

-“Joey, tomorrow you will receive divorce papers, perfectly legitimate, dated a week ago.
+“Joey, your hand hurts, your finger isn't doing anything except lying in the floor.
+Listen carefully, tomorrow you will receive divorce papers, perfectly legitimate, dated a week ago.
 You’ve been divorced for a week and didn’t even know it, a little mystery for you.
 And your wife gets everything., you get the house, but there’s an eight hundred grand mortgage on a nine hundred grand house, and you just took out a hundred thousand home equity loan.
 What kind of organization is so powerful, it can arrange these things right under your nose?”

 “Hah, bullshit, we’ll see about that.”